Crisis of 1982: Boom and burst

 The 1982 crisis has been traced to the overvalued Chilean peso, which had been helped by being pegged to the US dollar, and to the high interest rates in Chile, which would have hampered investment in productive activities.
 In fact, from 1979 to 1982, much of the spending in Chile was the consumption of goods and services.
 Foreign loans given to Chilean companies started to decline in late 1981 reaching the point of becoming negligible one year later.
+Events can also be explained in terms of interest rates and capital flows using the nineteenth-century Banking School theory of financial crises.
 By 1982, Chile's external debt had risen to over 17 billion dollars.
 Income per capita in Chile fell in 1983 to levels below those of 1960.
 Incomes fell as salaries were not adjusted for inflation.
 Around half a million persons were on employment programmes.

 In agriculture, the entrance of speculative capital before the crisis led to the bankruptcy of several processing companies.
 IANSA, a sugar company that had belonged to the state before its privatization, went bankrupt because of a short-term gains policy by its new owners.

 The government response to the crisis priorized the preservation of the international markets over the placation of internal unrest.